Newsletter Subscribe

 If your oven doesn’t have a fan, increase the temperature to 200ºC / 400ºF and increase the baking time to twenty-five minutes.
 Make sure to watch your cottage pie without opening the oven every five minutes to ensure that it is cooking accordingly.

-Serve immediately: Remove the casserole from the oven.
-With a spatula, demarcate the portion you want to serve, scooping against the casserole from the bottom so that the pie stays in shape.
-Serve with your favorite drink.
+Remove the casserole from the oven.
+With a spatula, demarcate the portion you want to serve, scooping from the bottom of the casserole so the pie stays in shape.

 Once out of the oven, let the cottage pie rest for five to ten minutes.
 This will allow the filling to settle and firm up, ensuring that the pie holds its shape.